 About this Artist

-Wayne was appointed a Fellow of the Royal College of Music in 2010, and in 2016 was awarded the Golden Jubilee Award by the Barbados Government for his outstanding services to music.
-Wayne is proud to be an Ambassador of the London Music Fund.
+Wayne was honoured with an OBE (Order of the British Empire) from Her Majesty The Queen’s New Year’s Honours list in 2021.
+In 2004 he received an Honorary Doctorate from Bournemouth University and became a Fellow of the Royal College of Music in 2010.
+In 2016 Wayne was awarded the prestigious Golden Jubilee Award, presented by the Barbados Government for his services to music.
+Wayne was proud to be an Ambassador of the London Music Fund from 2018 until 2021.